PicassoCT/MOSAIC/Documents/WorldAnchoredRain.md

 These are production GLSL tests on synthetic buffers, not screenshots of the running game.
 Engine appearance and GPU cost still require in-game review; the geometry reconstruction adds four neighboring depth samples per visible pixel.

+## Runoff material split and footprint correction (2026-09-20)

+Terrain now retains Voronoi runoff while selected model surfaces use mostly straight, gently wandering lanes.
+Both runoff patterns use twice the spatial frequency (half the former world-space size).
+Pond ripple code is unchanged.

+Runoff pixel filtering now projects world-position derivatives into a fixed local surface frame.
+Differentiating the entire position/normal dot product previously introduced a position-times-normal-derivative term, which could falsely classify channels as unresolved on curved or depth-quantized surfaces far from the origin.
+This is a plausible contributor to the reported compass-dependent disappearance;
+confirmation of the particular in-game banks still requires an engine capture.

+`python tests/rain_runoff_gpu.py` checks matching coverage/patterns on four rotated slopes, distinct building/terrain patterns and retained coverage with varying normals at large map coordinates.
+Geometry, surface-art and visibility regression suites also pass.
+The patterns remain procedural local flow, not a simulation.